 3350.
 Introduction to Marketing (3).
-Prerequisites: C or better in ECO 2302 or 2305 and minimum cumulative 2.75 Texas Tech GPA.
+Prerequisites: C or better in ECO 2302 or ECO 2305 or AAEC 2305; minimum cumulative 2.75 Texas Tech GPA.
 Marketing structures and agencies; motives and buying habits; types of middlemen, marketing institutions, and channels; current marketing practices; marketing of industrial and consumer goods.
-(Writing Intensive)

 3351.
 Services Marketing (3).
-Prerequisite: C or better in MKT 3350.
+Prerequisite: B or better in MKT 3350.
 Services are more difficult to market than products.
 This course explores the dynamic nature of services marketing based on value and relationships.

 3352.
 Consumer Behavior (3).
-Prerequisite: C or better in MKT 3350.
+Prerequisite: B or better in MKT 3350.
 The buyer as a problem solver; buying decision processes; factors influencing behavior; principles, theories, and models; behavioral research techniques.

 4350.
 Personal Selling (3).
 Prerequisite: B or better in MKT 3350.
 Customer-focused selling, including socialization to a career in sales.

 4356.
 Brand Management/New Product Development (3).
-Prerequisite: MKT 3350.
+Prerequisite: B or better in MKT 3350.
 Overview of product/brand management and new product development.
 A mix of theory and actual business application of the theory.

 4358.
 International Marketing (3).
-Prerequisite: C or better in MKT 3350.
+Prerequisite: B or better in MKT 3350.
 A survey of international marketing principles, cultural differences, world markets, and political constraints.

 4359.
 Sales Management (3).
 Prerequisite: C or better in in MKT 3350.
 Problems and methods of organization and administration of sales departments, sales operations, sales control, sales promotion, and sales policies.